Radiologist burnout: proven strategies to restore balance

 Creating a compensation structure based not only on RVU productivity but also other factors, such as teaching or research activities, could alleviate pressure, and improve radiologists’ motivation.

-3- Technology enablers
+3- Technology enablers to mitigate radiologist burnout

 Implementation of teleradiology

 The use of teleradiology in medical centers may help to lessen workload and let radiologists be more flexible in planning their working schedule, including work from home.
+This flexibility can significantly contribute to reducing radiologist burnout.

-Leveraging Artificial Intelligence (AI in radiology)
+Leveraging Artificial Intelligence (AI in radiology) to combat burnout

 AI has been a very emotional subject lately, in radiology especially, ranging from hype to fear and back.

-AI can be used in radiology in several ways to alleviate a number of the causes of burnout:
+AI can be used in radiology in several ways to alleviate a number of the causes of radiologist burnout:

-• Reduce tedious tasks.
+- Reduce tedious tasks.
 Automation of repetitive tasks is what machines are best at doing!
 This includes sorting cases against defined criteria.

 When the purpose of using it is clearly identified, AI can bring the highest magnitude of relief amongst all solutions discussed here.
 It reduces workload and mental pressure, yet leaves radiologists in control, and more importantly with the best part of their job: the satisfaction of searching and finding abnormalities in images.